Data Collection and Evaluation

 Recent Local Program Survey Reports

-Judges and Attorney Survey of Volunteer CASA/GALs (169 KB PDF): Judges value CASA volunteers but need more of them.
+Judges and Attorney Survey of Volunteer CASA/GALs (PDF): Judges value CASA volunteers but need more of them.

 Consumer Satisfaction Survey: A 2003 survey measuring satisfaction with CASA volunteers among parents, judges, child protection workers, child protection supervisors and attorneys